spencerhhubert/nexus/README.md

 A machine that sorts LEGO®
 ![the nexus logo](https://github.com/spencerhhubert/nexus/blob/main/assets/nexus_logo_original_res_green.png)

-## Contributing and Bounties
 The Nexus is not good yet.
-It's not reliable enough that I can legitmately use it, let alone suggest other people try to.
-We're totally open to PRs and collaboration, to get involved, join the [Discord server](https://discord.gg/N8FS2dN79p).

-I'm also posting bounties to get the limiting problems solved.
-You should join the Discord first and we can talk as long as need be about how to attack these problems.
-Work from the bounties will be open sourced in this repo with the goal of making a good open source LEGO® sorting machine.
+It's not good enough to sort my collection, and I wouldn't recommend anyone try to build it yet.

 #### Mechanical
 - Bigger and better feeder
     - $500